What accessibility questions do I need to ask my vendor before starting a custom website with a vendor?

 4. When agreeing to a timeline, allow enough time for reviews.

-Assessments by our Web Accessibility Inititive are free for Duke websites.
+Assessments by our Web Accessibility Initiative are free for Duke websites.
 Reviewing the designs for accessibility issues before code development starts will always save you money.
 Set milestones with your vendor for that leave room for accessibility reviews.

 - Let us know when you start a new project to get on our schedule.